gilbertohasnofb/auxjad/docs/examples/example-3-looping.rst

     ...                              step_size=(1, 4),
     ...                              )

-We can now use the ``output_n()`` to output several measures of the looping process for us.
+We can now use the :meth:`~auxjad.WindowLooper.output_n` to output several measures of the looping process for us.
 In this case, let's output six measures.

     >>> staff = abjad.Staff()
     >>> notes = looper.output_n(6)